A sunny warm salad for Spring

 This is one of my favourite recipe books and with spring truly sprung it feels like a good time to unleash it on Muddy Stilettos.
-It’s not new, I think it’s been around for several years now, but you can still buy Around the World in Salads: 120 Ways to Love your Leaves by Katie & Giancarlo Caldesi, the husband-and-wife team who run the brilliant Caldesi en Campagna restaurant and cookery school in Bray as well as, Gerrards Cross and Marylebone.
+It’s not new, but you can still buy Around the World in Salads: 120 Ways to Love your Leaves by Katie & Giancarlo Caldesi, the husband-and-wife team who run the brilliant Caldesi en Campagna restaurant and cookery school in Bray as well as, Gerrards Cross and Marylebone.

 Peach & lentil salad with warm pork tenderloin, by Katie & Giancarlo Caldesi

 - 1 x 600g pork tenderloin